brianp/garnish/README.md

 The Ruby Moguls

 Garnish was inspired by [draper](https://github.com/jcasimir/draper/) and the RailsCast Pro episode #287 Presenters from Scratch.
-See the [CHANGELOG](https://github.com/brianp/garnish/blob/master/CHANGELOG.rdoc) for the full list. arnish was inspired by [draper](https://github.com/jcasimir/draper/) and the RailsCast Pro episode #287 Presenters from Scratch.
 See the [CHANGELOG](https://github.com/brianp/garnish/blob/master/CHANGELOG.rdoc) for the full list.